 Children in Reception, Year 1 and Year 2 form Acorn Class and work with Mrs Thorp and Mrs Baines.
 As well as following the statutory curriculum for their year group, children in Acorns are encouraged to follow their own lines of inquiry in our well-resourced indoor and outdoor provision.
 This page aims to give you an insight into what the children have been up to in lessons and during their independent learning in our provision.
-As well as our monthly updates, if you scroll to the bottom of the page you will find links to websites to enhance your child's learning.
+If you scroll to the bottom of the page you will find links to websites and documents to enhance your child's learning.